 If you have trouble getting out of a chair or sitting down in a chair, you probably questioned whether Medicare will cover a lift chair.
-This device is one that you may need for safety or comfort reasons to help get from the sitting position to the standing position and vice versa.
+You may need this device for safety or comfort reasons to help get from sitting to standing and vice versa.

-In this context, we’ll go over Medicare coverage for lift chairs, seat lift mechanisms, and how you can qualify for coverage.
+In this context, we’ll review Medicare coverage for lift chairs, seat lift mechanisms, and how you can qualify for coverage.
 We’ll also discuss Insurance options that could lower your costs.

 Medicare does not cover the chair portion of the chair lift.
 Instead, Medicare will cover the seat lift mechanism.
 The chair itself is not considered medically necessary; the mechanical portion of the seat lift needs to be deemed medically necessary by your doctor.